-\beq \tilde{T}_{n_Nk_N}\tilde{T}_{n_{N-1}k_{N-1}}\cdots \tilde{T}_{n_2k_2} \tilde{T}_{n_1k_i} \approx e^{-i \sum_m \tilde{H}(p_{n_{m}},x_{k_{m}}) \Delta t} \eeq which is a functional of a classical ``phase space'' path $p(t),x(t)$ with endpoints at $x(0)$ and $x(t)$, where $p(t),x(t)$ can take on $M$ discrete values, $p_n$ and $x_m$ at each time step.
+and \beq \tilde{T}_{n_Nk_N}\tilde{T}_{n_{N-1}k_{N-1}}\cdots \tilde{T}_{n_2k_2} \tilde{T}_{n_1k_i} \approx e^{-i \sum_m \tilde{H}(p_{n_{m}},x_{k_{m}}) \Delta t}, \eeq which is a functional of a classical ``phase space'' path $p(t),x(t)$ with endpoints at $x(0)$ and $x(t)$, where $p(t),x(t)$ can take on $M$ discrete values, $p_n$ and $x_m$ at each time step.
 These ``phase space paths'' are generally nowhere continuous.
-This is classical in the sense that even though $P$ and $X$ do not commute, $\tilde{H}(p_n,x_m)$ is an ordinary function of the eigenvalues $p_n$ and $x_m$.
-Following the definition in section \ref{sec:complexp} a {\it cylinder set of paths} is a set of M-valued functions $p(t)$ and $x(t)$ that take on one of the $M$ possible eigenvalues of $P$ and $X$ at each of $N$ time slices, subject to initial and final values of the $x$ variable.
-With this definition of cylinder set \beq P_N(k_f; n_N,k_N,\cdots n_1,k_1) \eeq can be interpreted as a complex probability associated with the cylinder set of ``phase space'' paths that start at $x_{k_1}$, end at $x_{k_f}$ and have values $p_{n_m},x_{k_m}$ at the $m^{th}$ time slice.
+This is classical in the sense that even though the operators $P$ and $X$ do not commute, $\tilde{H}(p_n,x_m)$ is an ordinary function of the eigenvalues $p_n$ and $x_m$.
+Following the definition in section \ref{sec:complexp} a {\it cylinder set of paths} is the set of all phase space paths, $p(t)$ and $x(t)$ that take on one of the $M$ possible eigenvalues of $P$ and $X$ at each of the $N$ time slices, subject to initial and final values of the ``$x$'' variable.
+With this definition of cylinder set \beq P_N(k_f; n_N,k_N,\cdots n_1,k_1) \eeq can be interpreted as a complex probability on the cylinder set of ``phase space'' paths that start at $x_{k_1}$, end at $x_{k_f}$ and have values $p_{n_m},x_{k_m}$ at the $m^{th}$ time slice.
 This complex probability satisfies (\ref{cp1}), (\ref{cp2}) and (\ref{cp3}).

-From a quantum mechanical point of view an $M$-valued path can be thought of as an ordered sequence of quantum transition amplitudes that alternate between states of irreducible pairs of observables.
+From a quantum mechanical point of view a $M$-valued path can be thought of as an ordered sequence of quantum transition amplitudes that alternate between eigenstates of irreducible pairs of observables.